 The school has too many extra activities during the school day and not enough focus on learning.

 Notre Dame High School is a private high school in Belmont.
 The principal of Notre Dame High School is Ms. Rita Gleason.
-651 children attend Notre Dame High School and identify primarily as White, non-Hispanic; Asian; and Hispanic.
-The student to teacher ratio at Notre Dame High School is 11:1.
+651 children attend Notre Dame High School and are mostly White, non-Hispanic; Asian; and Hispanic.
+The ratio of students to teachers at Notre Dame High School is 11:1.
 Carlmont High School is one of the nearest high schools.